 Ideally, your email should include their donation amount, the specific impact it has on your organization, and an additional note of gratitude from your CEO, staff, or board members.

 Think about what you would like to receive from a nonprofit organization after you make a donation and make sure your email reflects that.
 At the end of the day, your donors want to feel like they matter to your organization.
-Make the email as detailed and personal as you can.
+Make the email as detailed and as personal as you can.
 This goes for every type of donation acknowledgement you send–no matter the format.

 2. Make a phone call